-Vine for Android officially launching in Google Play Store today [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Vine for Android officially launching in Google Play Store today [UPDATED]Alex Wagner - Editorial Director of News and Content

 Time to start planning some six-second masterpieces, Android users, because Twitter just announced that Vine is coming to the Google Play Store today.
 Vine is an app that allows users to record videos up to six seconds in length and then share them with friends.
 The app has been an iOS exclusive since it launched in Apple's App Store in January 2013, and since then the service has amassed 13 million users.